garzdan/eva-interpreter/README.md

 For each operator, arguments can be Numbers, Strings or other math expressions (evaluated recursively).
 Math expression return the result of the operation as value.

+> Note
+>
+> To increase the performances of these heavily used operators, they are implemented in the global scope as built-in
+> native JavaScript functions in the EVA interpreter.

 > Example
 > ```
 > (+ 3 5)             //8